MusicDataset/md_homepage/content/musics/s/SonatainE-flatmajorHob.XVI:52I.Allegro(6)-Joseph Haydn.md

 ---
-title: Joseph Haydn - Sonata in E-flat major Hob.
+title: Sonata in E-flat major Hob.
 XVI52 I. Allegro (6)
 description: This is the description for Sonata in E-flat major Hob.
 XVI52 I. Allegro by Joseph Haydn
 composers: [Joseph Haydn]
 periods: [Classical]